-- Children will go outside rain or shine, and in all temperatures. - Children will get wet and muddy, often requiring changes of clothing. - While we always do our best to return your child in perfect condition, your child may occasionally experience small scrapes, scratches, bumps, and bruises. - Perpetual lateness disrupts your child's learning experience, impacts the entire class, and may interfere with the teacher's ability to plan and prepare for the next class. - Young children who are new to social situations may experience conflict.
+- Children will go outside rain or shine, and in all temperatures. - Children will get wet and muddy, often requiring changes of clothing. - While we always do our best to return your child in perfect condition, your child may occasionally experience small scrapes, scratches, bumps, and bruises. - Promptness not only supports your child's learning experience, but also positively impacts the entire class.
+Additionally, punctuality supports the teacher's ability to plan and prepare class activities. - Young children who are new to social situations may experience conflict.
 This can be stressful, but it is also an important part of learning how to interact with others.